harry-code/react-vite-ts/README.md

-# react with vite2 typescripts
+# react with vite2 typeScript